1924 - The individually run Orange Township public schools consolidate to form the Orange Schools.

 1988 - Pepper Pike School reopens as an elementary school serving the third and fourth grades.

-November 1998 - The community approves a bond issue which will raise funds for the building of a new elementary school, as well as renovations to the middle school, high school and the entire campus.
+November 1998 - The community approves a bond issue that will raise funds for the building of a new elementary school, as well as renovations to the middle school, high school and the entire campus.

 September 1999 - Renovations to the Lewis W. Black Athletic Field are complete and a rededication ceremony takes place.